 So, listen up, guys: if you’re an older man in search of mutual pleasure and sexual fulfillment, sex without penetration is the way to go!

-Note from Joan: If you’d like to take one of my workshops live, see my upcoming schedule here.
+Note from Joan: If you’d like to take one of my workshops live or virtually, see my upcoming schedule here.
 But you don’t have to wait for me to come to a city near you — recordings of my webinars are available now.
-Info here.
-Email me for registration details.

 6/30/15 update: There is an even newer version of this product — The Pulse II — which David Pittle reviewed.
 See his update below.
 Enjoy!